ThomasMertes/seed7/src/read_me.txt

   After the compilation the interpreter is copied to prg/hi.exe.

+COMPILING UNDER WINDOWS WITH CYGWIN

+    To compile Seed7 with cygwin several cygwin packages need to be installed.
+From the category Devel the following packages are
+  needed: binutils, gcc4, gcc4-core, libncurses-devel and make.
+  From category X11 the package libX11-devel is needed.
+To test the installation start a cygwin window and do:

+    make --version
+    gcc-4 --version

+  If the cygwin gcc does not have the name gcc-4 it is necessary to edit the file mk_cygw.mak .
+The line containing

+    CC = gcc-4

+  must be changed to define the name of your gcc.
+When gcc and make work well change to the seed7/src directory and do:

+    make -f mk_cygw.mak depend
+    make -f mk_cygw.mak

+  Cygwin sometimes has problems with symlinks.
+This is indicated by an error message which ends with:

+    bin/as.exe: cannot execute binary file

+  The presence of a cygwin symlink problem can be checked in the directory /usr/i686-pc-cygwin/bin (or the corresponding directory mentioned in the error message).
+When the file /usr/i686-pc-cygwin/bin/as.exe is a small file with less than 100 bytes and starts with

+    !<symlink>

+  it is some cygwin symlink.
+To fix this error just copy the symlink destination over the file as.exe (after making a backup of the original symlink file as.exe).
+Additionally it might also be necessary to do the same for ld.exe (and maybe for some other symlinks as well).

 WHAT TO DO WHEN ERRORS HAPPEN DURING THE COMPILATION?

     In most cases errors indicate that some development package